EternityForest/awesome-standards/README.md

 A classic example of a skill you can't learn in a few minutes from a book of YouTube, and the equipment is large, expensive, and requires power.

+### Chlorinated Solvent products

+This includes things like older versions of Brake Cleanier.
+Some people love these products, but they are considered very dangerous for both the user and the environment, being linked to various chronic health problems.
+Some adhesives, especially those for rubber, use them, and there is unfortunately not always an obvious safe alternative to them, but they have been replaced in most cleaning applications.